-2.12 Money market instruments with a regulated issuer

-- (a) In addition to instruments admitted to or dealt in on an eligible market, the Company may invest in an approved money-market instrument provided it fulfils the following requirements: - (i) the issue or the issuer is regulated for the purposes of protecting investors and savings; and - (ii) the instrument is issued or guaranteed in accordance with paragraph 2.13. - (b) The issue or the issuer of a money market instrument other than one dealt in on an eligible market, shall be regarded as regulated for the purposes of protecting investors and savings if: - (i) the instrument is an approved money market instrument; - (ii) appropriate information is available for the instrument (including information which allows an appropriate assessment of the credit risk related to investments in it) in accordance with paragraph 2.14 below; and - (iii) the instrument is freely transferable.

-2.13 Issuers and guarantors of money market instruments

-- (a) The Company may invest in an approved money market instrument if it is: - (i) issued or guaranteed by any one of the following: - (aa) a central authority of the UK or, an EEA state or if the EEA state is a federal state, one of the members making up the federation; - (bb) a regional or local authority of the UK or an EEA state; - (cc) the Bank of England, European Central Bank or a central bank of an EEA state; - (dd) the EU or the European Investment Bank; - (ee) a non-EEA state other than the UK or, in the case of a federal state one of the members making up the federation; or - (ff) a public international body to which the UK or one or more EEA states belong; or - (ii) issued by a body, any securities of which are dealt in on an eligible market; or
+- 2.12 Money market instruments with a regulated issuer - 2.12.1 In addition to instruments admitted to or dealt in on an eligible market, the Company may invest in an approved money-market instrument provided it fulfils the following requirements: - (a) the issue or the issuer is regulated for the purposes of protecting investors and savings; and - (b) the instrument is issued or guaranteed in accordance with paragraph 2.13. - 2.12.2 The issue or the issuer of a money market instrument other than one dealt in on an eligible market, shall be regarded as regulated for the purposes of protecting investors and savings if: - (a) the instrument is an approved money market instrument; - (b) appropriate information is available for the instrument (including information which allows an appropriate assessment of the credit rates risks related to investments in it) in accordance with paragraph 2.14 below; and - (c) the instrument is freely transferable. - 2.13 Issuers and guarantors of money market instruments - 2.13.1 The Company may invest in an approved money market instrument if it is: - (a) issued or guaranteed by any one of the following: - (i) a central authority of the UK or, an EEA state or if the EEA state is a federal state, one of the members making up the federation; - (ii) a regional or local authority of the UK or an EEA state; - (iii) the European Central Bank or a central bank of an EEA state; - (iv) the EU or the European Investment Bank; - (v) a non-EEA state other than the UK, or in the case of a federal state, one of the members making up the federation; or - (vi) a public international body to which the UK or one or more EEA states belong; or - (b) issued by a body, any securities of which are dealt in on an eligible market; or - (c) issued or guaranteed by an establishment which is: - (i) subject to prudential supervision in accordance with criteria defined by UK or EU law; or